Canberra Holiday Courses

 Make your own pocket monster!
 This course teaches you how to digitally model, texture, sculpt and paint your own pocket monster.
 You will even learn how to create a ball to store and carry your monster in.
 Animate, light and render your creation and learn to bring your pocket monster to life!
 See what goes on behind the scenes of Animation.

-Create a compelling and interctive game environment using 3D software and a game engine.
-Students will learn how to use both pre-built assessts and their own assets to create a game level in either the Unity Game Engine or the Unreal 4 Game Engine.
+Create a compelling and interactive game environment using 3D software and a game engine.
+Students will learn how to use both pre-built assets and their own assets to create a game level in either the Unity Game Engine or the Unreal 4 Game Engine.
 Students will learn effective workflows, how to manage assets as well as how to conduct testing of their level.

 Discover the exciting world of Unreal Engine 4!
 With the use of Visual Scripting and Material Creation you will create your very own Prototype 3D Platformer complete with Moving Platforms, Pick-ups, and Multiple Levels using pre-made assets as well as those you will make yourself.